The Answer Lies Within: Self-Derived Rewards Enable Explainable Relation Extraction: Method

-\paragraph{\reward Reward.} As shown in Figure~\ref{fig:main-figure}, the relational keywords dictionary serves as a core component of our framework.
-It collects all relation labels appearing in the training dataset, together with their associated relational keywords.
-Unlike human-crafted keyword lists, these keywords are automatically derived from the outputs of vanilla LLMs.
-Importantly, this process happens offline, so the inference overhead is minimal.
+\header{\reward Reward} As shown in Part 2 of Figure~\ref{fig:main-figure}, the \reward reward measures how many relational phrases in model-generated explanation $\hat{z}$ match a pre-built relational phrases dictionary.
+This dictionary is a core component, which collects relation labels appearing in the training dataset, together with their associated relational phrases.

-\textit{How to construct a Relational Keywords Dictionary?} We sample all the positive items where the support sentence and the test sentence share the same relation label.
-Then, the vanilla model answers all these positive items, and we filter the true positive items with the final answer, ``Yes''.
-For each label that appears in the training dataset, we sample one to five LLM-generated explanations.
-These relation labels, combined with their associated explanation cases, are input into GPT-4o.
-GPT-4o extract the relational keywords from these cases.
-Additionally, each relation label is decomposed into keyword tokens as part of the relational keywords.
-After text post-processing, these relation labels and their associated keywords are added to the relation keywords dictionary.
-The detailed algorithm is illustrated in Alg.~\ref{alg:build_keywords_dict}; we show a simple example in Figure~\ref{fig:main-figure}.

-\textit{How can the \reward reward be applied?} For input sentences $(s_1, s_2)$, the \reward reward measures how many relational keywords in $\hat{z}$ match the relational keywords dictionary.
-Given an explanation $\hat{z}$ and a relation label $r$, we compute the \reward score as follows.
-Let $\text{Entity}(r)$ denotes the set of entity-related keywords and $\text{Rel}(r)$ the set of relational keywords associated with $r$.
+\textit{How can the \reward reward be applied?} Given an explanation $\hat{z}$ and a relation label $r$, we compute the \reward score as follows.
+Let $\text{Ent}(r)$ denotes the set of entity-related phrases and $\text{Rel}(r)$ the set of relational phrases associated with $r$.
 We define the weighted hit counts as: